willfriel1028/MarchMadness_Analytics_Report/README.md

 |      |- team_names.py                  # Script to generate list of each team in the dataset alphabetically
 |      |- team_names.txt                 # Alphabetical list of all valid team names
 |
+|- .gitignore                            # Specifies files and folders to ignore in version control
+|
 |- venv/                                 # Virtual environment install (ignored by Git via .gitignore)
 |    |- ...
 |